Loading lesson…

 Find an image that went viral this week.
 Reverse-image-search it.
 Trace it back to the first place it was posted.
 Check whether real outlets are reporting on it.
 The whole process takes about 5 minutes once you've done it once.

-What is the core idea behind "Spotting Deepfakes: Practical Detection Tips"?
+What is the main idea of "Spotting Deepfakes: Practical Detection Tips"?

-Which best describes the scope of "Spotting Deepfakes: Practical Detection Tips"?
+Which concept is most central to "Spotting Deepfakes: Practical Detection Tips"?